ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

     after cloning your changes and stashing them on the server.

-Since we've re-coded our application, let's repeat the build process, but this time, using our new Image Gallery code.
+In essence, we've re-coded our application, so let's repeat the build process.
+But this time we'll use the new Image Gallery code.

 ###Deploy the app to {{site.data.keyword.cloud_notm}} Platform.###